jaredly/geometricart/Roadmap.md

+# So
+what things do I still have to shell out for?
+- palette stuff
+- exports
+Is that it?

+- [x] bake into the export a dpi dealio.
+	- [x] persist in the state my folks.
-- [ ] bake into the export a dpi dealio.
-And when exporting the svg, indicate what the real size (in & mm) is of the full screen, and the bounding rect.
+	- [x] And when exporting the svg, indicate what the real size (in & mm) is of the full screen,
+	- [ ] and the bounding rect.
 	- [ ] also add the ability to say "crop to content, w/ X margin"

 - [ ] add visual tests for inset, that produce an SVG for visual check.